 Don’t just mark your stuff; give stuff your own special mark.
 Cardboard is a handy, highly personalized way to create everything from unique storage bin labels to homemade gift tags.
 All you need is a good pair of scissors, at least one writing utensil, and a hole puncher.
 The rest is 100 percent up to you!

 6. Wall Art

 DIY wall art is all the rage these days, partly because it lends such a personal touch.
-But while blank canvases cost you some coin, cardboard box tops are nice and free.
+But while blank canvases cost you some coins, cardboard box tops are nice and free.
 Just give them a coat of primer and white paint.
 Then go to town on them like you would a canvas.
 Or better yet, invite friends over for a painting party!